-- The main process, "iarcd": a connection process that manages the support processes: - Receiving requests for new connections made by clients - Selecting logical processes for processing client connections - Collecting statistical data about server activity. - The logical process "iarcd": with its threads, this process sees to operations that users request from the archive.
-It is the owner of threads, which individually perform certain support services, including: - Content indexing by full text - Maintaining the authenticity of the archived contents - Optional synchronization of the directory with external directory service resources, ...
+- The main process, "iarcd", which manages the support processes through the Boost library functionality: - Receiving requests for new connections made by clients. - Selecting logical processes for processing client connections. - Collecting statistical data about server activity. - Indexing by the text of contents. - Maintaining the authenticity of archived content. - Directory synchronization with external sources of directory services, ... (optional).